How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 | Setup time | Minutes | Hours to days |

-On a fully managed farm, the price you see is the price you pay.
-On DIY infrastructure, the visible per-hour rate can be 30–50% of the actual total cost once you factor in licenses, storage, transfer, and time.
+On a managed farm, the price you see is the price you pay.
+On DIY infrastructure, the visible per-hour rate can be 30 – 50% of the actual total cost once you factor in licenses, storage, transfer, and time.

 Priority Tiers and Queue Position